 If the motherboard has been clearly diagnosed to be at fault, then you have two options.
 You can repair it, or you can buy a new one… but do yourself a favor and just buy a new one.
 Any experienced computer user will tell you that if a motherboard has already developed one problem, it is likely going to get several new ones soon.

-You should upgrade your motherboard to get new tech, like faster USB standards or built-in Wi-Fi, or the latest PCIe standard, PCIe 4.0.
+You should upgrade your motherboard to get new tech, like faster USB standards, built-in Wi-Fi, or the latest PCIe standard, PCIe 4.0.
 If you plan on using the same components like CPU or RAM, make sure the new motherboard is compatible with those.
 We’ve shown how to find out what motherboard you have if you’re not sure.

 Share Your Motherboard Woes